Why is the Scholarship not available to first year students?

 Can I apply for a Scholarship if I'm currently residing overseas?

-Sure, you can enter as long as you prove that you are a New Zealand citizen or resident and you meet the guidelines and criteria which indicate studying in NZ.
+Sure, you can proceed with your application as long as you are able to prove that you are a New Zealand citizen or resident and you meet the guidelines and criteria which indicate studying in New Zealand.

 Yes you can.
 If you have received another scholarship that covers for example accommodation or study expenses, this does not compromise your Toloa Tertiary Scholarship.
 The Toloa Tertiary Scholarship funds course and compulsory fees only.
 Simply make sure that your application lists any known scholarship - name of provider, purpose and value.

 Will I receive any other support while I am studying?

-Academic mentoring is a compulsory component of the Scholarship.
-The successful applicants will be paired with an appropriate STEM role model who will act as a mentor.
-The mentor will make regular contact during the Scholarship and can assist with research and advice.
+Academic mentoring is a compulsory component of the Toloa Tertiary Scholarship.
+The successful applicants will be paired with an appropriate STEM role model who will act as mentor.
+The mentor will make regular contact during the relevant academic year and can assist with research and advice.

 How do I know my application has been accepted?

-Otherwise, email with subject line Toloa, and we'll follow up your application for you.
+Otherwise, please email firstname.lastname@example.org and we will follow up your application for you.

-You can email us your request to withdraw your application.
-Include your name and full details and our team will be in touch.
+You can email us at email@example.com and request to withdraw your application.
+Please include your name and full details and our team will be in touch.